codingSince9/curb-messaging-app/README.md

 Log in is very simple and does not require a password.\
 If you want to log in as a new user, simply enter a new username and click "Log In".\
 If you want to log in as an existing user, enter the username of the user you want to log in as and click "Log In".\
+After login you can select a channel from a list of channels or a user from a list of logged in users and start messaging!